The 2017 Competition

 A Series of Regional Workshops and Webinars

 In the regions where Fish 2.0 has a track this year, we conducted workshops for entrepreneurs who were interested in applying to the Fish 2.0 online competition.
 (All workshops took place before the online entry deadline of April 29, 2017).
-These regional workshops provided participants with connections and insights into business strategy and investor presentations, which will help them compete more effectively in the global competition.
+These regional workshops provided participants with connections and insights into business strategy and investor presentations, which helped them compete more effectively in the global competition.
 Workshop participation, however, was not required to compete in the Fish 2.0 online competition.

 The Structure and Timeline

 The Fish 2.0 2017 competition runs throughout the year, and is conducted online so that seafood businesses anywhere in the world can participate.
 The competition has 4 phases, each of which provides resources as well as advisory or other support to all participants, then determines which companies are most ready to move on to the next phase.
-In Phase 4, the selected finalists receive individual pitch coaching and assistance that will help them prepare to give presentations in front of a broad group of experts and interested investors at the Finals.
+In Phase 4, the selected finalists received individual pitch coaching and assistance that helped them prepare to give presentations in front of a broad group of experts and interested investors at the Finals.